rustyrussell/lightning-rfc/07-routing-gossip.md

 - SHOULD set `len` to 1366 or 32834.

 The reader:
+- MUST ignore any message which contains a `blinding` which it did not expect, or does not contain a `blinding` when one is expected.
 - MUST handle the per-hop payloads as described in [BOLT 4](04-onion-routing.md#onion-messages).
 - SHOULD accept onion messages from peers without an established channel.
 - MAY rate-limit messages by dropping them.

 ## Rationale

+`blinding` is critical to the use of blinded paths: there are various means by which a blinded path is passed to a node.
+The receipt of an expected `blinding` indicates that blinded path has been used: it is important that a node not accept unblinded messages when it is expecting a blinded message, as this implies the sender is probing to detect if the recipient is the terminus of the blinded path.

+Similarly, since blinded paths don't expire, a node could try to use a blinded path to send an unexpected message hoping for a response.

 `len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it is